TejasNaikk/Action-Classification-using-RNN/README.md

 # Action-Classification-using-RNN
 Using different versions of Recurrent neural networks (RNNs) such as LSTM (Long Short Term Memory) to classify human actions.
+LSTMs are a special kind of RNN, capable of learning long-term dependencies.

 ## Dataset details: